Junie's Perspective

 Criminal Justice

 The economy and COVID pandemic have increased the economic hardships that are root causes for criminal activity.
 Consequently we have to proactively address the root causes of crimes through social services implementation and also other community resources.
+In my first term as your legislator I passed 9 bills to ensure community safety, including the ban on ghost guns.

 Drug Use and Addiction